godotengine/godot-docs/tutorials/math/interpolation.rst

 As an example if ``t`` is 0, then the state is A. If ``t`` is 1, then the state is B. Anything in-between is an *interpolation*.

-Between two real (floating point) numbers, a simple interpolation is usually described as:
+Between two real (floating-point) numbers, a simple interpolation is usually described as:

 .. tabs::
  .. code-tab:: gdscript GDScript